Explore & Create Saturday Art Program

 Art Education, for Life

-This ground-breaking Speaker Series initiative is poised to weave the threads of creativity into the fabric of diverse career and life paths.
+This 2024 Speaker Series weaves the threads of creativity into the fabric of diverse career and life paths.
 The series serves as a nexus, gathering luminaries from various fields—renowned artists, scientists, thought leaders, and business powerhouses—to illuminate the profound impact of art education on their journeys.

 Delve into the intimate narratives of accomplished individuals who credit art education as a catalyst for their success and personal growth.
 From celebrated artists who’ve shaped cultural landscapes, to scientists who find inspiration in the artistic process, to business leaders who understand the strategic value of a creative mind, each speaker brings a unique perspective on the enduring value of art education.